uit-inf-2200-f22/uit-inf-2200-f22.github.io/index.md

 ## Administrative information

-Administrative course information is available [here](URL)
+Administrative course information is available [here]([URL](https://uit.no/utdanning/emner/emne/765734/inf-2200))

-We use the [course@list.uit.no](https://list.uit.no/sympa/info/course) mailing list to send important information.
+We use the course Discord for discussions and to send important information.
+You will find the invite link in Canvas.

-We have the following rooms and hours:

-*
+The Timeplan for the course is [here](https://timeplan.uit.no/emne_timeplan.php?sem=22h&module=INF-2200-1#week=33-52)

 ## Staff
 *

 ## Lecture plan